Areas of Study

 Race/Ethnicity, Mixed-Race Studies, Family, Gender, Social Movements, Stratification

-Emmanuel is a 3rd-year Ph.D. student in the Sociology Department at the University of Notre Dame whose research interests include Race/Ethnicity, Mixed-Race Studies, Family, Social Movements, Stratification.
-He is currently working on his Master’s Thesis titled “To Help or Not to Help: Does Family Racial Configuration Matter?” which investigates whether or not a child’s family racial configuration predicts if a person will help them or not.
-He is also studying a nascent Black Lives Matter chapter and other more established chapters for his dissertation.
-Lastly, Emmanuel is the primary investigator on a community-based collaborative project researching the effects of poverty and community divestment.
+Emmanuel’s Master’s Thesis titled “To Help or Not to Help: Does Family Racial Configuration Matter?” investigates whether or not a child’s family racial configuration predicts if a bystander will help them or not.
+Emmanuel's dissertation examines the interactions between social movement activists in two Black Lives Matter organizations.
+He is also researching the relationship between family closeness and interracial marriage and is the primary investigator on a community-based collaborative project researching the effects of poverty and community divestment in South Bend, IN.

 Before joining the University of Notre Dame Sociology Department, Emmanuel was an Assistant Director in the Gender Relations Center and held an Adjunct Faculty appointment at the University of Notre Dame.
 He holds an MSEd in Student Affair Administration in Higher Education and a BS in Mathematics both from the University of Wisconsin-La Crosse.